Tornado Facts and Safetey Tips To Prepare You For Storm Season

-Spring is typically the time of year when we see tornadoes in our area.
-Here are some facts and tips that anybody living in ‘Tornado Alley’ should be aware of.
 Tornadoes are one of the most beautiful things that nature has ever thrown at us – it’s also one of the most destructive and deadliest.
-In fact, tornadoes are dubbed as In an average year, 800 tornadoes are reported nationwide resulting in 80 deaths and over 1500 injuries per year.
+In fact, in an average year, 800 tornadoes are reported nationwide resulting in 80 deaths and over 1500 injuries per year.

 Obviously, I do not like the destructive part of a tornado, at least where people and property are concerned.
 What does fascinate me is how they are formed and the conditions of specific weather that ignite them.